 E-Pos:- E-Pos system is adopted for placing of indent and supply of rice to the schools through E-Pos by NIC.
-Indent is placed between 15thto 19th of every month.
+Indent is placed between 15th to 19th of every month.
 This system ensures the accountability of the management for foodgrains in implementation of MDM.

-5 eggs per week: State Government has proposed to provide 5 eggs per a week from the academic year 2018-19.
+5 eggs per week: State Government have provided to provide 5 eggs per a week from the academic year 2018-19.
 Required budget provision is also made to that extent.